 Typically yoga is practiced on an empty belly (refraining from meals 2-3 hours before practice.)
 If possible, notice if you can avoid eating before class.

 - Being a mom is a never-ending job.
-Prioritizing your food and beverage intake is almost laughable.
+Prioritizing your food and water intake is laughable.
 If you need to eat before coming to class - eat!
 Just like in Prenatal Yoga: perhaps avoid that chili cheese dog until after class, but enjoy a small sandwich, veggies, fruit or crackers to tide you over.

 Most importantly: please do not leave early.
 Allowing time for savasana seals the work you have done... even if you're walking around the room with baby.
 Becoming aware of your body, mind and breath is my goal to assist you through this phase in your life.
 Embrace the moment of no expectations... and maybe some stillness with a wiggly baby.